 Okay, but what’s the very first thing I should do to get started?

-If you’re using your computer, download or open iTunes, and navigate to ‘Podcasts’ from the dropdown at the top of the screen that says things like ‘Music’ and ‘TV Shows.’
+If you’re using your computer, download or open iTunes, and navigate to ‘Podcasts’ from the dropdown menu at the top of the screen; the one that says things like ‘Music’ and ‘TV Shows.’

-Once you’ve opened one of these apps, either click on a podcast show that looks interesting to you, or click on the search bar or search icon to look for a show or topic (‘Let’s Know Things,’ for instance, or ‘news’).
-This will pull up the in-app page for that show, or a list of shows that fit that category, or a particular show plus a list of other, similar shows.
+Once you’ve opened one of these apps, either click on a show that looks interesting to you, or click on the search bar or search icon to look for a show or topic (‘Let’s Know Things,’ for instance, or ‘news’).
+This will pull up the page for that show, or a list of shows that fit that category, or a particular show plus a list of other, similar shows you might want to try.

-Click on a show to listen to the most recent episode, and/or click ‘subscribe,’ which will add that show to your list of subscriptions—which means you’ll automatically get new episodes of that show as they’re released.
+Click on an episode to listen to it, and/or click ‘subscribe’ to add that show to your list of subscriptions—which means you’ll automatically get new episodes of that show as they’re released right there in your podcast app.

 What shows should I listen to as I’m getting started?

-If you have any questions along the way, or can’t figure something out, please don’t hesitate to send me an email at email@example.com.
+If you can’t figure something out or have a question, please don’t hesitate to send me an email at firstname.lastname@example.org.
 I’m happy to tell you what I can 🙂